Are you experiencing behavior problems with your dog?

 “85% of dog owners have behavior problems with their dog.”

 Shocking, right?
 85% is a lot!
-No wonder almost every dog owner has their own story to tell when it comes to mishaps involving their furry companion.
+No wonder almost every dog owner has their own story to tell.

 By continuously diving deep into the cause and effect of dog behavior, the Center for Canine Behavior Studies aims to reduce the rate of owner surrender and euthanasia by making humane, research-based solutions to canine behavior problems more available to the general public.